ErAbhishekChandani/ACFloatingTextfield/README.md

 use_frameworks!
 pod “ACFloatingTextfield-Swift” , :git => 'https://github.com/ErAbhishekChandani/ACFloatingTextfield.git'

-# Import ACFloatintextField in swift with @import ACFloatingTextfield_Swift .
+You can import ACFloatintextField in swift with @import ACFloatingTextfield_Swift .
 </code></pre>

 <p>Then, run the following command from Terminal:</p>